stcucufa/epistrophy/doc/manual.md

 * _event_ waits until a DOM event is received;
 * _async_ starts an asynchronous function calls and waits until a value or an error is returned;
-* _spawn_ begins a new child fiber (with its own sequence of instructions);
+* _spawn_ schedules a new child fiber (with its own sequence of instructions) to begin in the same instant;
 * _join_ waits until all spawned children have ended;
 * _repeat_ spawns a new child fiber, waits until it ends, then spawns the fiber again.

-When a fiber is running, it keeps executing instructions one after the other until it reaches the end of the sequence (and ends), or an instruction that needs to wait (_ramp_, if the duration is greater than zero; _event_, _async_, and _join_, if child fibers have been spawned).
+When a fiber is running, it keeps executing instructions one after the other until it reaches the end of the sequence (which ends the fiber), or an instruction that needs to wait (_ramp_, if the duration is greater than zero;
+_event_, _async_, and _join_, if child fibers have been spawned).
 In that case, the scheduler reschedules the fiber at a definite time (in the case of a ramp), or sets up the necessary mechanism (such as an event listener for an event) to schedule the fiber again when the condition that it is waiting on is fulfilled.

 ## Creating and scheduling fibers

 A fiber object is created with `new Fiber()`, which returns a fiber with an empty list of instructions.
 Instructions can then be added with the following methods.
+The runtime behaviour of these instructions is detailed below.

 `Fiber.sync(f)` adds a `sync` instruction to the fiber and returns the fiber.
 `f` should be a synchronous function of two parameters (a fiber instance and